ChrickeR/chricker.github.io/_posts/assignments/2023-04-20-where_to_start.md

 ---
 Welcome back!
 I hope you're doing well.

-The intention of your interest in this topic may differ so lets dive into some of the reasons why you might find the subject of digital transformation fascinating and want a way to tackle.
+The intention of your interest in this topic may differ so lets dive into some of the reasons why you might find the subject of digital transformation fascinating.

 -   Perhaps you feel that your transformation is progressing too slowly or lacks the necessary attention.
 -   Maybe you do not have the understanding and support from your top leadership.